JetBrains/Qodana/topics/use-roslyn-analyzer.md

 * `SampleSemanticAnalyzer.cs` uses semantic information like symbol tables and type information to identify more complex issues
 * `SampleSyntaxAnalyzer.cs` focuses on the code syntax looking for patterns or structures that might indicate potential problems

-In the logic implementation project, open the `SampleSyntaxAnalyzer.cs` file and paste the following code into it:
+In the logic implementation project, open the `SampleSyntaxAnalyzer.cs` file and paste the following code into the Roslyn analyzer class:

 ```c#
 // 1.
 Define constants for identification